It was the most depressed I’ve been. Most days I didn’t even have the motivation to get dressed.

 Your family aren’t always sure how to help.
 Your friends don’t truly understand.
 And cancer treatment can be incredibly tough, physically and mentally, with lasting side effects.

 It’s a complex set of challenges, and young people facing it need specialist psychological support – specific to cancer and specific to their age group.
 Right now, that support isn’t always available.

-More than a third of young people with cancer surveyed in April 2021 could not access a psychologist when they needed to in the last six months.
+Our ‘#NotOK: Filling the gaps in mental health support for young people with cancer’ report reveals that more than a third of young people with cancer surveyed in April 2021 could not access a psychologist when they needed to in the last six months.

 I finished radiotherapy and I thought I’d feel really happy, but I just felt lost.